Improve Collaboration with Office 365

 Microsoft Teams has been created to do just this.

 It is fast becoming the main place for people to do their work.
 Skype for Business is being incorporated into it to make it an all-in-one communications tool.
 You can set up an area for your main team, with “channels” to divide different strands of work that you are involved with.
-Each project that you are involved with can have its own team, so you can hop in and out of different pieces of work.
+Each project that you are involved with can have its own team.
+You can hop in and out of different pieces of work.
 Wherever you go, all of the information is in one place, whether that’s project documents, chats, plans or reports.

 It is a fantastic hub for daily work, and new features are being added at a rate of knots.
 A close cousin of Teams is Office 365 Groups.
 These work in a very similar way – the major difference being that chat is done via emails.
 This is great if you are working on a client project and want to gather all of the emails together in your project.